tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

 ---

 ### Phase 3 — Draft the PIA Document

-Once information is gathered, produce the full PIA document using the structure in `references/pia-template.md`.

 **Drafting rules:**
 - Write in plain language; avoid jargon where possible